aslamdoctor/rearrange-woocommerce-products/readme.txt

 5. Shortcut link under Categories section to sort by categories

 == ChangeLog ==

+= Version 4.0.6 =
+* updated all node/npm packages to latest stable version
+* tested with wordpress version 5.9.3
+* tested with woocommerce version 6.4.1
+* added notes for developers for contributing to plugin

 = Version 4.0.5 =
 * added global translation support